xfding57/SR-Laminography-Sims/README.md

 ![CIL reconstruction result](https://github.com/xfding57/SR-Lamino-Sims/blob/main/media/test-0014-runs-200-it-200-alpha-2.png)

 ## Part 1 ALT - Make phantom for CT

+- Make phantom in MATLAB in CT orientation
+- Use imagej to reorient the faux phantom at the desired laminography angle and angular steps
+- Forward project using ASTRA toolbox
+- Reconstrct using tofu or CIL